-Lucky’s instruction covers more than technique; it’s an insight into how he views the world.
-He’s handsome and charming, but I think he’s a sociopath.
+Lucky’s instruction covers more than technique—it’s an insight into how he views the world.
+He’s handsome and charming, but I’m almost certain he’s a clinical sociopath.

 “I’m sorry.”
 Gyrax wipes a tear from his eye.
 “It’s just that—”

 “Of course I’m a man!”
-Lucky exclaims, still laughing.
-“Why would you declare it?
+Lucky bursts out between guffaws.
+“Why declare it?
 Why does it matter?”

-I’m about to retort that Evermoor is filled with magic beasts and humanoid creatures, when I realize all of that is seen as perfectly normal here.
+I almost retort that Evermoor is filled with magical humanoids and level 20 wizards…then I remember that all of that is seen as perfectly normal here.

-Then I’m hit by another realization: when you put things in context, my life on Earth was definitely weird.
-I was ready to resign myself to a 9-5 office job, knowing it would get less and less fulfilling as time went on.
+Which is followed by an epiphany: when you put it in context, my life on Earth was definitely weird.
+I was ready to accept forty years of 9-5 drudgery, knowing full well that it would slowly but steadily kill my soul.

 “You’re not wrong,” I allow.
-“But everyone has problems.”
+“But we all have issues.”

 “Not just the weak!”
 Lucky cries.
-“I take from any who will share their unguarded wealth!”
+“I take from any and all!”

 “Your integrity is impressive,” Gyrax remarks dryly.

-The trees give way to hills and prairie.
-We have rabbit for dinner almost every night, thanks to Lucky’s collapsible short bow.
-Elier seasons it with salt and pepper, while Gyrax flavors it with a dusting of herbs.
-Honestly, it’s better than a lot of the food I ate in San Francisco.
+Over the next three weeks, the trees give way to hills and prairie.
+We eat rabbit every night, thanks to Lucky’s collapsible short bow.
+Elier dusts it with salt and pepper, then Gyrax seasons it with a blend of herbs.
+The meat tastes great—better than anything I ate in San Francisco.

-Before I know it, we’ve spent two months on the road.
-I continue training in knifework and thievery, and even start learning how to shoot Lucky’s short bow.
-He won’t let me hunt with it, but I’m starting to get some of the basics down.
+Before I know it, I’ve spent two months journeying on the road.
+I continue training in knifework and thievery, and even start learning how to shoot Lucky’s bow.
+Every day I mess with weapons, eat good food, and listen to mind-bending stories before falling asleep under a starry night sky.

-People would pay tons of money for this, but I get to do it for free.
-And I get to do it with a bunch of guys that could double as Lord of the Rings characters.
-Right now, if I had to guess my Dungeons and Dragons stats, I’d probably be close to a level-three fighter/thief.
-(Probably first level, but it’s fun to pretend.)
-When I was toying with the idea of joining the military, I was kind of hoping for something similar, but this is so much better than anything I imagined.
-This is exactly what I wanted all along.
+People would pay a lot of money for this, but I get to do it for free.
+And I get to do it with a bunch of guys that could double as Lord of the Rings extras.
+If I had to guess at my D&D stats, I’d say I was a third level fighter/thief.

-The road starts firming and taking shape.
-For a long while it looked barely traveled, with tufts of grass growing throughout its breadth.
-Now, as we get closer to Naversé, it begins to look a lot more defined.
+For the past four days, the road has been rough and untrod, with tufts of grass growing throughout its breadth.
+As we get closer to Naversé, it begins to look a whole lot smoother.

 “He trained you?”

-“So he taught you how to be a sour churl?”
-Lucky asks sarcastically.
+“So he taught you to be a sour churl?”
+Lucky grouses.
 “Joy.”

 “I see.”
 Lucky smiles.
-“Then it’s a good thing I’m promised coin, else I’d foul your boots with my rancid guts.”
+“Then it’s a good thing I’m promised coin, else I’d foul your boots with my rancid innards.”

-Ren is quiet for a bit, then grudgingly says, “The world is mired in darkness and hate.
+Ren is quiet for a bit, then grudgingly says, “Our world is mired in darkness and hate.
 Light is needed, from time to time.”

-“And who would have thought that any would bow to Lyderea Fairdyle?”
-Ren snarls.
-He stops walking and points at Lucky.
-“Here you stand, much like her, using laughter and charm to excuse your felony.
-Over the last two months I have heard it all—you say you’re guided by chance and fortune, or that you’re taking back what’s rightfully yours.
-All the while, you pilfer wealth from the less fortunate, then justify your theft with a cheery jest.
-You are a weight around our collective necks, Lucknar.”
+“And who would have thought that Lyderea Fairdyle would ever be Queen?”
+Ren stops in his tracks and points angrily at Lucky.
+“Here you stand, much like her, using laughter and chaff to excuse your crime.
+All the while, you steal from the poor, absolving your theft with a jest and a smirk.
+I regret my cheer, for you do not deserve a grin or a smile—you are a weight around our collective necks.”

 Lucky seems stricken.
 Even Gyrax and Elier look taken aback.

-Ren yells back, “I know everything about you!
-You and your ilk would burn the world, laughing merrily all the while!
-If you would have it burn, then do it quickly!
-I would rather be char than a smoldering ember, begging for someone to dampen the heat!”
+Ren yells, “I know enough!
+You and your ilk would ravage the world, laughing merrily all the while!
+If you would burn us down to ash and cinder, then do it quickly, damn you!
+I would rather be char than a smoldering ember!”

-Elier gets to his feet and tries to dust him off.
+Elier gets to his feet and tries to brush the dirt off Lucky’s jerkin.
 “Are you—”

 Lucky swats him away.
 “Hands.
 Off.”